WHAT IS LIAISON OFFICE?

 REPORTING BY LIAISON OFFICE

-- All new entities setting up LO shall submit a report containing information, as per format provided within five working days of the LO becoming functional to the Director General of Police (DGP) of the state concerned in which LO has established its office.
+- All new entities setting up LO shall submit a report containing information, as per format provided within five working days of the LO becoming functional to the Director General of Police (DGP) of the state concerned in which LO has established its registered office.
 In case, there is more than one office of such a foreign entity, In such cases to each of the DGP concerned of the state where it has established office in India.

 - Liaison Offices have to file Annual Activity Certificates (AAC) certified from Chartered Accountants, At the end of March 31, Along with the audited Balance Sheet on or before September 30 of that year.
 In case the annual accounts of the LO are finalized with reference to a date other than March 31, The AAC along with the audited Balance Sheet may be submitted within six months from the due date of the Balance Sheet to the designated AD Category I bank and a copy to the Directorate General of Income Tax (International Taxation), New Delhi along with the audited financial statements including receipt and payment account.